 Figure 2: Conceptual, mathematical and numerical models for the heat extraction model from vertical BHE.
 The left part represents the 1D and 3D numerical models developed in this study.
 The thermal state of the models is defined by an initial temperature gradient of 0.031 ◦C/m and an average effective thermal conductivity of 2.2 W/m2.
-Detailed of the heat balance around the vertical BHE (red rectangle) determined from mathematical estimates is shown on the conceptual figure on the right. // Energy imbalance
+Details of the heat balance around the vertical BHE (red rectangle) determined from mathematical estimates is shown on the conceptual figure on the right. // Energy imbalance

 Solar energy

 In the upper 10-25 m below the surface, the ground temperature is mainly controlled by the yearly variations in air temperature and by the heat flux through the ground surface.
 The effective ground surface temperature depends on several factors (i.e. air temperature, solar radiations, longwave radiations emitted from the ground, wind velocity, evapo-transpiration processes) that controls the amount of heat transmitted via conduction or convection between the air and the ground.
 Due to the time necessary for a heat pulse at the surface to reach depth, the ground will tend to be warmer than the air in winter and colder than the air in summer, impacting the direction of the heat fluxes down to the depth of influence of these seasonal fluctuations.
 At about 15 m depth, the ground temperature is relatively stable all year long, about 1°C higher than the yearly average surface temperature (XXX).
-Below that depth, the ground temperature is mainly controlled by the geothermal heat flux and tend to follow the trend of the local geothermal gradient.
+Below that depth, the ground temperature is mainly controlled by the geothermal heat flux and tends to follow the trend of the local geothermal gradient.

 XXX suggested that between 15 and 150 m depth, where vertical BHE are generally located, the temperature of the ground is relatively constant as a result of a complex interaction between the heat coming from the surface and that coming from the depths of the Earth.
 This differs from the steady state gradient assumed in the previous section.
-Despite vertical BHE are not directly harnessing solar energy as shallow horizontal BHE, that are located in the depth of influence of these seasonal variations, we here suggest to study the impact of a downward surface solar heat flux on the upper part of the geothermal gradient (i.e. down to 200 m), thus on the potential additional heat recharge provided by solar heat flux.
+Although vertical BHE are not directly harnessing solar energy in the same way as shallow horizontal BHE that are located in the depth of influence of seasonal variations, we here study the impact of a downward surface solar heat flux on the upper part of the geothermal gradient (i.e. down to 200 m).
+This allows us to estimate the potential additional heat recharge provided by solar heat flux.

 In Edinburgh, the average annual rate of insulation is in the order of 94 W/m2, with a minimum of 13 W/m2 in December and 181 W/m2 in July (Whitlock et al., 200).
 Due to the low diffusivity of soil, the refraction of solar radiation and all the processes mentioned above, it is assumed that the net incoming shortwave radiation into the ground only equals 10s of W/m2 (Banks, 2008).
 If we assume that the average yearly solar radiation recharging the ground is in the order of 8 W/m² (or 8 x 70 m² = 560 W) and that the average yearly sun hours in Edinburgh is 1380 h (4.968 x 106 s), then the total energy recharging the ground on the area of impact of heat extraction equals 2.78 x 109 J (770 kWh), that is 9% of the energy extracted.